-As a rule, third country nationals have to enter Germany with the right visa category (a national visa (D)) in order to apply for a long-term work and residence permit in Germany.
+As a rule, third country nationals have to enter Germany with the right visa category (a national visa (D) also known as entry visa) in order to apply for a long-term work and residence permit in Germany.

 However, Germany has specific agreements with several countries/jurisdictions, which provides nationals of those countries/jurisdictions' privileges, when it comes to immigration to Germany.
-Non- Visa Nationals from Australia, Canada, Israel, Japan, South Korea, New Zealand, Andorra, Monaco, San Marino, USA and the United Kingdom are eligible to apply for a work and residence permit in country/jurisdiction.
-They won't require an entry visa for Germany to enter for work purposes.
+Non- Visa Nationals from Australia, Canada, Israel, Japan, South Korea, New Zealand, Andorra, Monaco, San Marino, USA.
+United Kingdom, and Northern Ireland are eligible to apply for a work and residence permit in country/jurisdiction.
+They won't require an entry visa for Germany to enter for work purposes but can submit the application for the work and residence permit directly to the local immigration authorities within 90 days after entering Germany.

-However, a privileged national may not start working until the written work authorization has been issued.
-Applicants from privileged nations will not need to obtain an entry visa and can submit the application for the Residence and Work Permit directly to the local immigration authorities within 90 days after entering Germany.
-The Immigration Authorities will review the application and issue the permit, on most occasion the involvement of the Federal Employment Agency (FEA) will be required, as the FEA will need to give a pre-approval to the intended work activities and conditions.
+However, a Non-Visa National may not start working until the written work authorization has been issued.
+The Immigration Authorities will review the application and issue the permit, on most occasion the involvement of the Federal Employment Agency (FEA) will be required, as the FEA will need to give a preapproval to the intended work activities and conditions.

-Except for nationals of privileged states, a residence permit must be obtained by means of a visa before entering Germany.
+Visa Nationals are citizens of countries/jurisdictions who are neither part of the EU/EEA Non-Visa Nationals.
+Nationals from these countries/jurisdictions are required to apply for a national visa (D) abroad in order to enter Germany.
 The German embassy/consulate abroad are responsible for visa applications.
-Before granting a visa, the embassies and consulates might seek consent from the local authorities (labour/immigration).
-Visa Nationals are citizens of countries/jurisdictions who are neither part of the EU/EEA nor from Visa exempt countries/jurisdictions.
-Nationals from these countries/jurisdictions are required to apply for a national visa (D) to enter Germany.
-The entry visa is typically valid for a short period of time (3-6 months, whereas national D visas for employees and their family members will usually be issued for 6 months) and must generally be converted to a work and residence permit upon arrival in

-Germany.
-If necessary, an additional work authorization pre-approval from the Federal Employment Agency needs to be applied for.
+Before granting a visa, the embassies and consulates might seek consent from the local authorities (labor/immigration).
+The entry visa is typically valid for a short period of time (3-6 months) and must generally be converted to a work and residence permit upon arrival in Germany.
+If an employee will remain in Germany for only up to one year, they can receive the national D Visa for a validity of 12 months and do not need to apply for a conversion to a work and residence permit.
+If necessary, an additional work authorization pre- approval from the Federal Employment Agency needs to be applied for.
+This can either be done with the application for the visa or prior to the visa appointment and the approval can be provided with the application.